 Commercial tartar sauce tends to be crammed full of corn syrup and preservatives.
 Whereas this easy homemade tartar sauce recipe contains nothing but loveliness—mayonnaise, pickles, capers, parsley, lemon, and onion.
 So what do you dab homemade tartar sauce on?
 Well, fish ‘n’ chips, natch.
 Fish sticks, of course.
 It certainly wouldn’t be terrible with baked fish.
-A little dab would be quite lovely with fish baked in parchment, too.
+A dab would be lovely with fish baked in parchment, too.
 We could go on, but it’s your turn.
 Go fish.
 This recipe has been updated.
 Originally published March 5, 2014.–Renee Schettler Rossi

 Homemade Tartar Sauce Recipe